 If you enjoyed this essay, you might also enjoy The Skill of Org Design, Using Head Fake Questions To Achieve Your Career Goals, and The Games People Play With Cash Flow.

-Free Hiring Worksheet
+Members-Only Hiring Worksheet

 If you'd like an actionable version of this post, I've prepared a PDF worksheet below.